 - 1. Ensure that all students have access to adequate and healthy food choices on scheduled school days at reasonable prices. - 2.
 Ensure that foods sold at school during the school day meet the Dietary Guidelines for Americans.
-Exceptions can be made for infrequent food sales fundraisers that occur no more than the number of times determined appropriate by the Idaho State Department of Education during the school year and are not held during school meal times; - 3.
-Ensure that fundraising food sales will not occur on school grounds during the school day.
-The District operates under United States Department of Agriculture (USDA) program regulations of the National School Lunch Program, National School Breakfast Program, and National After School Snack Program.
+Exceptions can be made for infrequent food sales fundraisers that occur no more than the number of times determined appropriate by the Idaho State Department of Education during the school year and are not held during school meal times.
+Fundraisers will be tracked at each school site by a designee of the Superintendent in charge of compliance at that site; - 3.
+Ensure that non-compliant and non-exempt fundraising food sales will not occur on school grounds during the school day.
+The District operates under United States

+Department of Agriculture (USDA) program regulations of the National School Lunch Program, National School Breakfast Program, and Smart Snacks in Schools regulations.
 This includes food sold during the school day in school stores, vending machines, and other venues.
-(Note: There are many healthy fundraising options available to schools includeing selling books, fresh produce, school spirit merchandise, or other non-food items during the school day.
-Fundraising activities that take place outside of school, such as frozen pizza sales, are exempt from the nutrition standards.); - 4.
-It is recommended that celebrations that involve food during the school day be limited to no more than one party per class per month.
+(Note: There are many healthy fundraising options available to schools including selling books, fresh produce, school spirit merchandise, or other non-food items during the school day.
+Fundraising activities that take place outside of school, such as frozen pizza sales, are exempt from the nutrition standards.);

+- 4. Ensure that celebrations that involve food during the school day be limited to no more than one party per class per month.
 It is also recommended that each party include no more than one food or beverage that does not meet nutrition standards for Smart Snacks in Schools.
-The District will disseminate a list of health party ideas to parents and teachers.

-- 5. Support and promote dietary habits contributing to students' health and academic performance.
+The District will disseminate a list of healthy party ideas to parents and teachers. - 5.
+Support and promote dietary habits contributing to students' health and academic performance.
 All foods available on school grounds and at school-sponsored activities during the school day should meet or exceed the USDA Smart Snacks in School nutrition guidelines.
 Wholesome foods produced in Idaho should be available and actively promoted in a health school environment.
 Emphasis should be placed on foods that are nutrient dense per calorie.
 Foods should be served with consideration toward variety, appeal, taste, safety, and packaging to ensure high quality meals.
 The District encourages all staff to focus on the Dietary Guidelines for Americans; - 6.
 Provide a comprehensive learning environment for developing and practicing lifelong wellness behaviors including good nutrition and regular physical activity; - 7.
 Coordinate school food service with the healthy lifestyles policy to reinforce messages about healthy eating and to ensure that foods offered promote good nutrition and contribute to the development of lifelong, healthy eating habits; - 8.
 Promote healthy eating patterns through classroom nutrition education coordinated with the comprehensive health education program including education, health, and food services; - 9.
 Provide District staff with adequate pre-service and ongoing in-service training that focuses on strategies for behavioral change; and - 10.
 Involve family members and the community in supporting and reinforcing nutrition education and the promotion of healthy eating and lifestyles. - 11.
 All students will receive instruction in good nutrition in their appropriate classes: elementary students in the classroom; secondary students in required health and nutrition classes. - 12.
-Establish a Wellness Committee comprised of individuals from the following groups: parents, teachers, students, administration, food service director, and physical education director and members of the community.
+Establish a Wellness Committee comprised of individuals from the following groups:

+parents, teachers, students, administration, food service director, and physical education director and members of the community.
 This committee will meet at least twice a year, and will be responsible to develop and evaluate the wellness program using the Idaho Wellness Policy Progress Report.
 All meeting dates and times will be posted on the school district's website and meetings will be open to the public.
 All interested stakeholders are urged to take part.